NxPKG/khulnasoft-docs/content/stream/stream-live/download-stream-live-videos.md

 # Download live stream videos

-You can enable downloads for live stream videos from the Cloudflare dashboard.
+You can enable downloads for live stream videos from the Khulnasoft dashboard.
 Videos are available for download after they enter the **Ready** state.

 {{<Aside type="note">}}